jonromero/jonio_website/content/projects/until-it-is-done.md

 - ✅ Go to Siberia - [Photo](https://www.instagram.com/p/BMamYgKhzC9/)
 - ✅ Invest in a Distillery - [Link](https://app.dealroom.co/companies/dented_brick_distillery)
 - ✅ Shoot an A.I short movie - [Link](https://jon.io/i-made-an-ai-short-movie-and-it-is-crazy)
+- ✅ Move to Silicon Valley and work for a HUGE company (update: acquired by Splunk!)

 ## Left: 17